Chengdu Challenge #8: Twice-Cooked Pork (Hui Guo Rou)

 I found just that at a Chinese market, each belly weighing in at about one pound, the perfect size for a dish of hui guo rou.
 It rendered just the right amount of oil to make a sauce and left big swaths of toothsome lean pork amid the chewy fat.

 The only tricky part about making twice-cooked pork is remembering to do the first round of cooking in advance.
 Once you’ve got the perfect pork belly you’ve got to gently simmer it until it’s cooked through and let it cool and tighten up in the refrigerator for a few hours before slicing it for the stir-fry round.
 It’s still a little difficult to slice, but do so as thinly as possible.
-Or better yet, freeze it for 20 to 30 minutes, and that makes it much easier to cut thin—and thin is important.
+Or better yet, freeze it for half an hour, and that makes it much easier to cut thin—and thin is important.
+If my slices end up too fat, I slice them further into strips, so they cook up crispier and have more sauce coverage.

-When I stocked up on bellies, I boiled them all at once, let them cool, and then froze them.
+When I stock up on bellies, I boil them all at once, let them cool, and freeze them.
 That way, when I want to have twice-cooked pork, the first cook is already done, and the second one is done in minutes.

 The easy part is the stuff straight out of Sichuan, the Pixian chili bean paste (douban jiang) and sweet wheat paste (tian mian jiang).
 I did fib a bit when I said you only need the chili bean paste, because you also need sweet wheat (or bean) paste.
 But once you’ve got these in your pantry, you’ve always got on hand the exact flavor combo you need for this classic dish.
 If you want to gild the belly, you can also throw in some fermented black beans (douchi), which many Sichuan cooks do, and which I often do because we love douchi.